camsong/You-Dont-Need-jQuery/README.md

 ## Query Selector

 Common selectors like class, id or attribute we can use `document.querySelector` or `document.querySelectorAll` for substitution.
 The differences lie in:
-* `document.querySelector` returns the first matched Element
+* `document.querySelector` returns the first matched element
-* `document.querySelectorAll` returns all matched Elements as NodeList.
+* `document.querySelectorAll` returns all matched elements as NodeList.
 It can be converted to Array using `[].slice.call`
-* If no element matched, jQuery would return `[]` whereas these DOM API will return `null`.
+* If no elements matched, jQuery would return `[]` whereas the DOM API will return `null`.
 Pay attention to Null Pointer Exception.

+> Noice: `document.querySelector` and `document.querySelectorAll` are quite **SLOW**, try to use `getElementById`, `document.getElementsByClassName` or `document.getElementsByTagName` if you want to get a performance bonus.

 - [1.1](#1.1) <a name='1.1'></a> Query by class